geoffreyangus/cs106r/notes/pybot/pybot.md

 ## Actions
 PyBot was built to perform only a small set of actions:
 1. She can move in the direction she is facing.
-However,if she moves off the edge of the field she will **crash**.
 2. She can turn herself 90 degrees to the right.
 Note that like [Zoolander](https://youtu.be/E-RbtCXTmc4?t=15), PyBot wasn't built to turn left.
 To turn left, she has to turn right **3** times.
 3. She can pick the orange in her cell if there is one.
-However, if she tries to pick an orange in a cell with only a seedling she will **crash**.

 ## Crashing
 However, life in PyCountry is not so easy for PyBot – there are a couple of ways that she can **crash** as she moves about the field.